Marvel UK: Tennant and Laing era

 Marvel UK began to establish itself as a major publisher of weekly comic titles (along with D.C Thomson and IPC) under the direction of editor-in-chief Neil Tennant (later one of the Pet Shop Boys).
 Tennant was responsible for anglicising the dialogue of the comics to suit British readers, and for indicating where women needed to be redrawn "more decently" for the British editions.

 However, with the exception of some new covers drawn by Marvel Comics' American staff, no original material had yet been produced by Marvel UK.
 This changed in 1976 when Captain Britain Weekly was launched, featuring a hero created for the British market.
 Captain Britain Weekly featured new stories in colour as well as reprints of Nick Fury and Fantastic Four strips as backup.
 It was initially a success but eventually combined with Marvel UK's Spider-Man reprint title from #39.

 It was Neil Tennant's suggestion to create an original British Marvel war comic to compete with titles such as Warlord and Battle Picture Weekly.
 While no original material was commissioned the concept of a war comic found fruition as Fury which ran from March to August 1977 before merging with MWOM.
 It reprinted Sgt.
 Fury and his Howling Commandos and Captain Savage and his Leatherneck Raiders.

-Tenant left in 1977 and was replaced by Nick Laing.
+Tennant left in 1977 and was replaced by Nick Laing.
 In early 1978, Laing oversaw the launch of Marvel UK's Star Wars Weekly title, soon after the film was released in the UK.
 The weekly issues split the stories from the US monthly issues into smaller installments, and it usually took three weekly issues to complete a US monthly issue.
 In May 1980 the title became known as The Empire Strikes Back Weekly, and in November 1980 it transformed into a monthly publication.
 Marvel UK's Star Wars comic also published original Star Wars stories by British creators as well as reprinting the US comics material.
 Many, but not all, of these original British stories were reprinted in the 1990s by Dark Horse Comics.
 The format changed back to a weekly in June 1983 with the adaptation of Return of the Jedi (which also became the new name of the publication), and remained so until its last issue in 1986.
 Prior to the Return of the Jedi comic, the strips in the UK Star Wars comics were printed in black and white, even those taken from the American color versions.
 The UK comics also reprinted several other supporting strips in each issue from other Marvel properties (such as The Micronauts, Tales of the Watcher, Star-Lord, etc.).
 While the comic was in a weekly format, the supporting strips often made up the bulk of each issue.